donsfak/Trackers_app/README.md

 # trackers_app

-A new Flutter project.
+This project aims to master FLUTTER functionalities such as "flutter_river pod","flutter_provider".
+In a friendly and easy-to-use interface, we have managed to implement the CRUD functions (create, read, update and delete) through gestures.
+In addition to this, we added the tracking functionality used today 'heatmap' to get an overview of the frequency of use.

 ## Getting Started

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if this is your second Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)